arestivo/slides/markdown/php.md

 # Concatenation

-As we have seen before, the *sum* operator expects two numeric values.
-If used with strings it will try to cast the string into numbers and them sum them.
+The *sum* operator expects two numeric values as we have seen before.
+If used with strings, it will try to cast the strings into numbers, and sum them.

 A different operator is used to concatenate strings together.